Ee-Chee/Spiced-Academy-tabasco-curriculum/wk1_dy3_functions_scope/README.md

 # Hoisting

-In _both_ global and local scope, declarations of variables and functions are processed prior to the execution of all other code, including assignments.
+In _both_ global and local scope, declarations of variables with `var` are processed prior to the execution of all other code, including assignments.
 This is called _hoisting_.
 Hoisting makes the following three code snippets equivalent.

 ```js
 var a = 100;